 3. How do you do it differently than your competition?

 Most of us are dealing in industries where there is a lot of competition between similar solutions.
 Elite sales organizations have a keen understanding of what makes their product or service better and different than their competitors in a way that has meaning to the buyer.
 It’s one thing to say that you are better than the competition, but you need to align on how.

 You can say you are different than your competitors because you have a global presence.
 If I’m a buyer and I only deal with the west coast, that differentiation means nothing to me.
 Your reps need to be equipped to articulate those differences in a way that’s relatable to the buyer’s business challenges.
 It is nearly impossible to do that if you as a company aren’t aligned on your key differentiation.

 4. What’s your proof?

 Elite sales organizations have a defined process around capturing the value they create for a customer.
 They have a system for measuring success and reporting on the results.
 The result is a bank of proof points that their sales team can use with their next customer.
-An organization that has third-party testimonials that prove they can delivery the value they promise is one its way to becoming elite.
+An organization that has third-party testimonials that prove they can deliver the value they promise is on it's way to becoming elite.